Mary Kay Letourneau, teacher jailed for raping student, dies

-SEATTLE (AP) - Mary Kay Letourneau, who married her former sixth-grade student after she was convicted for raping him, has died.
+SEATTLE (AP) - Mary Kay Letourneau, a teacher who married her former sixth-grade student after she was convicted of raping him in a case that drew international headlines, has died.
 She was 58.

 Her lawyer David Gehrke told multiple news outlets Letourneau died Tuesday of cancer.
 He did not immediately return an email from The Associated Press.